thuongtruong1009/teneno-api/README.md

   ✅  Create new conversation

-  ✅  Get all conversations of user
+  ✅  Get all conversations of the user

   ✅  Get one conversation information has current user

-  ✅  Update members to current conversation
+  ✅  Update members on the current conversation

   ✅  Update conversation information (name, description, avatar)

-  ✅  Delete admin out of current conversation by creator
+  ✅  Delete admin out of the current conversation by the creator

   ✅  Delete conversation by creator

-  ✅  Change users role in current conversation
+  ✅  Change the user's role in the current conversation

 * **Chat**

   ✅  Join conversation by conversation-id

-  ✅  Get all messages in conversation
+  ✅  Get all messages in the conversation

   ✅  Create new messages